PhilHarps/music/README.md

 bundle install
 ```

 This application is configured to a specific Cloudinary and Stripe account.
 So be aware that those functionalities may be affected on your local machine.
 IF you need to configure those functions to your own settings, make the necessary changes to the Cloudinary and API keys in the `.env` and `orders_controller.html.erb` (stripe public key).
-If deployment is required, please config your heroku account accordingly in the CLI `heroku config:set STRIPE_API_KEY=whateveryourkeyis`.
+If deployment is required, please config your heroku account accordingly in the CLI `heroku config:set` with all the credentials as needed (Stripe, PG database, Cloudinary).

 ---